patrick-crawford/WebProgrammingToolsAndFrameworks/docs/Introduction/hello-world.md

 ### \_\_filename

-[\_\_filename](https://nodejs.dev/en/api/v19/modules#**filename) is be used to obtain file containing the code being executed as well as the directory.
+[\_\_filename](https://nodejs.org/docs/latest/api/modules.html#__filename) is used to obtain file containing the code being executed as well as the directory.
 This is the resolved absolute path of this code file.

 For example: if our .js file is located in /Users/pcrawford/ex1.js: